Property Tax and Proration Calculators

 This gives you the amount of the county property tax bill for this particular property.

-If your property is also in the city, follow the same steps, using the 2020 city tax rate of $1.0296 to figure your city
+If your property is also in the city, follow the same steps, using the 2023 city tax rate of $1.23 to figure your city property tax bill.

 The billing amount you receive on your actual tax bills may vary slightly based on the method used for rounding.